jinderek/jinderek.github.io/_pages/about.md

 I have published papers as the first author at PACT and EuroSys, and have delivered talks at conferences such as Stanford DAWN and GTC.
 I also have strong skills in teamwork, leadership, and communication.

-My research interests include Machine Learning Systems, Parallel Computing, High-Performance Computing, and Compiler Optimization.
+My research interests include Machine Learning Systems, Parallel Computing, High-Performance Computing, GPUs, and Compiler Optimization.

 I am currently particularly interested in AI systems, high-performance computing, and GPUs, and I am eager to collaborate on research in these areas.
 Please feel free to reach out!